jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Output Directory`

 This attribute sets where your scene will be exported to.
-Any occurence of `<ProjectDir>` will be replaced with the path to your urrent project and `<SceneName>` will be replaces with the name of the scene being exported.
+Any occurrence of `<ProjectDir>` will be replaced with the path to your current project and `<SceneName>` will be replaces with the name of the scene being exported.

 `Output File`

-This attribute sets the name of the .appleseed scene file that will be created, `<SceneName>` will be replaced by the current scene name and `#` will be replaces ith the frame number padded to 4 characters.
+This attribute sets the name of the .appleseed scene file that will be created, `<SceneName>` will be replaced by the current scene name and `#` will be replaces with the frame number padded to 4 characters.

 `Convert Textures to OpenExr`

 When turned on this attribute will cause mayaseed to convert any textures to OpenExr using the `imf_copy` utility that comes bundled with Maya.
 This is on by default as appleseed only reads .exr and .png files currently.

-`Overwrite Exisiting Texture Files`
+`Overwrite Existing Texture Files`

-While this attribute is checkd all textures will be re-converted for each export.
-In some scenes this can be a lengthly process so it can be desirable to turn this off when no textures have changed.
+While this attribute is checked all textures will be re-converted for each export.
+In some scenes this can be a lengthily process so it can be desirable to turn this off when no textures have changed.

-`Overwrite Exisiting Geometry Files`
+`Overwrite Existing Geometry Files`

 If geometry has been deformed in your scene it is desirable to keep this attribute checked.
 In some cases when geometry has only been transformed rather than deformed you can turn this off to speed up the export.

 `Motion Samples`

-Adding motion sampels to your export will produce more accurate motion blur but will increase the export time.
+Adding motion samples to your export will produce more accurate motion blur but will increase the export time.
 Your will rarely want to change this.

 Output Settings